 - In the third chart we see in isolation the earnings decline for the households in the peak ten-year bracket.
-They have experienced an average real decline of 16.9% in earnings over the 13-year period, although the 2012 data point is off the interim low set in 2011.
-The reasons, of course, can be widely varied — periods of unemployment, salary cuts, layoffs followed by a lower paying new job, a multiple earner household in which one of the earners is a victim of unemployment, etc.
+They have experienced a real decline of 15.3% in earnings over the 13-year period, although the 2012 data point is off the interim low set in 2011.
+The reasons, of course, can be widely varied — periods of unemployment, salary cuts, layoffs followed by a lower paying new job, a multiple-earner household in which one of the earners is a victim of unemployment, reduced employment, etc.

 - The 21st century has seen a remarkable decline in income for the first four age brackets, and with the onset of the Financial Crisis of 2008, incomes for the 55-64 bracket have joined the downward trend, although 2012 saw a fractional bounce off the 2011 interim low.

 As we saw in the quintile analysis of household incomes, most cohorts are off their interim lows but have a long way to go before setting new highs.
-When we slice the data by age cohorts, the picture is likewise grim.
+When we slice the data by age cohorts, we likewise see some distressing long-term trends.

-How about the year-over-year change from 2010 to 2011?
-It was grim.
+How about the year-over-year changes from 2011 to 2012?
 The second chart above illustrates the general decline incomes for most of the cohorts.
-Only two of them saw a real YoY increase in 2011 -- the youngsters and oldsters, which are also the two lowest earners, as we saw in the first chart.
+Only two of them saw a real YoY increase in 2012 -- the youngsters and oldsters, which are also the two lowest earners, as we saw in the first chart.
 Let's quantify the YoY change in median incomes.

 The lack of sustained growth in household incomes is no doubt a major factor in the general decline in consumer confidence since 2000, which was, after all, the peak year for four of the six cohorts, including the one with the highest income.